Your Guide To Blockchain

 Blockchain technology offers the intriguing possibility of eliminating this “middleman”.
 It does this by filling three important roles – recording transactions, establishing identity and establishing contracts – traditionally carried out by the financial services sector.

-This has huge implications because, worldwide, the financial services market is the largest sector of industry by market capitalisation.
-Replacing even a fraction of this with a blockchain system would result in a huge disruption of the financial services industry, but also a massive increase in efficiencies.
+This has huge implications worldwide, as the financial services market is the largest sector of industry by market capitalisation.
+Replacing even a fraction of this with a blockchain system would result in a huge disruption of the industry, but also would create the potential for a massive increase in efficiencies.

 But how does this translate into a real-world application for bitcoin and other cryptocurrencies?
 The easiest way to look at this is through the use of Bitcoin, which requires a collection of computers to be able to store its blockchain.
 This blockchain is essentially a history of all the bitcoin transactions ever made within one database; however, not all of the computers storing this information are located under the same roof.
 This is an example of decentralised blockchain, meaning that multiple different computers in a variety of different locations are all storing the Bitcoin blockchain at any one time.
 This helps to improve safety and prevent fraud, as there are many copies of the data held in different locations that can be cross-referenced at any time.
 Blockchain’s history is irreversible and remains constant, so if there is an instance of tampering, this will be picked up when cross-referencing nodes and the faulty or broken copies will be erased and replaced with a new, updated version of the blockchain.
 To action a change within the system, the majority of individuals who have access to the blockchain would have to agree to the suggested alterations.
 This ensures that changes cannot be made without proper sign-off and that all changes must be in the network’s best interest.